Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 From the 20th Century and Beyond

 The new century saw a spike in innovations in the medical field.
-This included the vaccines and the process of inoculations.
+This included vaccines and the process of inoculations.
 Still, this didn’t stop the rise of various anti-vaccination movements throughout the United States and Europe.
-On top of that, the movements contrasted from the previous ones.
+On top of that, the movements contrasted with the previous ones.

 The anti-vaccination movements before the 20th century were justified in several cases.
-The medical procedure were hazardous at times and had caused more harm than good.
-However, as the medicines and procedures became more sophisticated, concerns about its safety soon waned.
+The medical procedures were hazardous at times and caused more harm than good.
+However, as the medicines and procedures became more sophisticated, concerns about their safety soon waned.

-The exception was the 1955 Cutter Incident in Berkeley, California, in which polio vaccines were accidentally laced with live polio viruses with inactivated ones.
-This error led to a sudden spike in diagnosis (40,000), paralysis (53) and deaths (5) from polio.
+The exception was the 1955 Cutter Incident in Berkeley, California, in which polio vaccines were accidentally laced with live polioviruses.
+This error led to a sudden spike in diagnosis (40,000), paralysis (53), and deaths (5) from polio.
 This incident, however, proved to be an outlier.

 Anti-vaccination movements continued throughout the 20th century.
 The results varied.
 In some cases, they had tragic results.

 Here are some of the following highlights (or lowlights) of this era: